 The goals are to provide a unique, interdisciplinary liberal arts study of all aspects of wine, prepare potential future leaders of the wine industry, create opportunities for faculty research and development, and preserve and document the history of the Oregon Wine Industry.
 The video below provides an overview of the Evenstad Center for Wine Education at Linfield University.

-- Two wine-related certificates, a Wine Management Certificate and a Wine Marketing Certificate through the Linfield College Online and Continuing Education program.
+- Two wine-related certificates, a Wine Management Certificate and a Wine Marketing Certificate through the Linfield University Online and Continuing Education program.
 This 100% online curriculum is designed for adult learners who are looking for new career opportunities or working to advance an existing wine-related career.

 - Various Professional Advancement including an ongoing series of not-for-credit workshops for wine enthusiasts as well as wine industry professionals.

-- A popular Wine Lecture Series by industry experts on a wide variety of wine and food related topics.
+- A popular Wine Lecture Series by industry experts on a wide variety of wine and food-related topics.
 The lectures are open to the public.

-The Center for Wine Education is also proud to work with the Oregon Wine History Archive, which chronicles the Oregon wine industry and includes historical documents from early wine pioneers.
+The Evenstad Center for Wine Education at Linfield University is also proud to work with the Oregon Wine History Archive, which chronicles the Oregon wine industry and includes historical documents from early wine pioneers.
 The goal is to document all aspects and regions of the Oregon industry and to collect and preserve historical materials from winery owners, growers, researchers, marketers, and sellers.
 The archive houses irreplaceable photographs, maps, oral histories, wine labels, magazines, newspapers, letters, and bottles of wine, among other items, and spans the early days of the industry to the present.
 Significant portions of the collection have been transcribed and uploaded to the DigitalCommons@Linfield, an online repository that is accessed by researchers, wine aficionados, and wine tourists.